TABLE OF CONTENT

 Overland entry is another option, particularly for travelers exploring Southeast Asia more broadly.
 The most frequently used land border crossings are with Cambodia, Lao, and China.

-Sea entry is less common but growing in popularity.
-Cruises often dock at ports in Halong Bay, Da Nang, and Ho Chi Minh City.
-Some travelers also enter via the Mekong River from Cambodia, combining their Vietnam trip with a scenic river cruise.
+Although less frequent, sea access is becoming more popular.
+Ports in Ha Long Bay, Da Nang and Ho Chi Minh City are regularly visited by cruise ships.
+Some visitors also arrive via the Mekong River from Cambodia to combine their trip to Vietnam with a picturesque river cruise.
 We recommend checking visa requirements in this Vietnam travel guide carefully if entering by sea.

 >> Read more: 12 Essential Things to Know Before Going to Vietnam